Kandy-IO/kandy-hid-sdk/docs/windows_vdi.md

 ## Group Policies
 Citrix recommends use of Windows Group Policies to apply configuration changes, either locally (i.e. affecting a single PC) or at a domain level.

-**Group Policies can only be applied to Enterprise or Professional versions of Windows, not Home Editions.
+**Group Policies can currently only be applied to Enterprise or Professional versions of Windows, not Home Editions.
 At this time, Citrix does not formally support the use of the Citrix Workspace app in Windows Home Edition.
-Citrix is currently evaluating support for Home Editions.
-A formal tracking number for this activity has been requested of Citrix.**
+Citrix is tracking support for the Workspace App as well as a procedure to perform Composite USB device redirection in Windows Home Editions via RFE ID-01175.**

 The following is based Citrix documentation at https://docs.citrix.com/en-us/citrix-workspace-app-for-windows/getting-started.html#group-policy-object-administrative-template